zaoyang/30-days-of-web-development/day-08/day-08.cq.md

 #### Exercise: Playing with HTML

-In this exercise we will be "uncommenting" out HTML.
+In this exercise, we will be "uncommenting" out HTML.
 A comment is effectively a way to hide HTML.
-What I mean by hide will become clear as we work through this exercise.
+What I mean by "hide" will become clear as we work through this exercise.

 To use comments, you wrap the HTML with an opening and closing comment tag.
 To open an HTML comment you use the less than character <, plus an open exclamation point ! followed by two dashes --.
 To close the comment, you use two dashes -- followed by a greater than character >.
 Here’s an example: